 Additionally, the responses to different treatments have been shown to be different in the epithelial cells from healthy controls and rhinitis samples suggestive of the involvement of genetics and epigenetics.

-Thus, cell cultures serve as important platforms to assess the immune pathways involved in chronic and inflammatory diseases such as rhinitis.
-This can help us design efficient systems to prevent and quickly treat the inflammation.
+Thus, nasal epithelial cell cultures serve as an important platform to assess the immune pathways involved in chronic and inflammatory diseases such as rhinitis.
+This can help us design efficient systems to prevent and quickly treat inflammation.

 Bachert, C., Pawankar, R., Zhang, L. et al. ICON: chronic rhinosinusitis.
 World Allergy Organization Journal 7, 1–28 (2014). https://doi.org/10.1186/1939-4551-7-25